find your perfect postgrad program

 • Applying economic techniques and thinking to an ever wider range of topics.

-Choosing A Masters Program In Economics
+Choosing a Masters in Economics

 Economics degrees come in all shapes and colours.
 Many courses, especially in the UK, are designed to fit both those with strong economics and quantitative backgrounds and those without.
 Thus, those without a strong background can enrol for a two-year program, successful completion of the first year of which qualifies them for a diploma as well as entry into the second year.
 Those with a suitable background can simply enrol in the second year of the course, skipping the diploma year (called a ‘pre-master year’ elsewhere) altogether.